keyroll-99/Fiona/docs/Getting-started.md

 ## Download Fiona

-## How to build a simple server from code.
+## How to build a simple server from code

 1. In the beginning, you have to create the folder `AppSettings` and in the folder, you have to create two files